smilofoundation/ethereum-org-website/docs/terms-of-use/index.md

 and between you and the Ethereum Foundation (\"Foundation\", \"we\" or
 \"us\").
-The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these \"Terms of Use\"), govern your access to and use of ethereum.org, including any content, functionality and services offered on or through ethereum.org, ethereumfoundation.org and blog.ethereum.org (together, the
+The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these \"Terms of Use\"), govern your access to and use of smilo.foundation, including any content, functionality and services offered on or through smilo.foundation, ethereumfoundation.org and blog.smilo.foundation (together, the
 \"Website\").

 Please read the Terms of Use carefully before you start to use the